yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 #### Task 1: Prepare for migration of Hyper-V VMs

-1. Within the Remote Desktop session to **az30308a-hv-vm**, in the Internet Explorer window displaying the Azure portal, navigate back to the **Azure Migrate | Servers** blade.
+1. Within the Remote Desktop session to **az30308a-hv-vm**, in the Microsoft Edge window displaying the Azure portal, navigate back to the **Azure Migrate | Servers** blade.

 1. On the **Azure Migrate | Servers** blade, in the **Azure Migrate: Server Migration** tile, select the **Discover** link.